Frequently Asked Questions

 3) Must I re-take the iBT, TOEFL or other English-language proficiency exam?

 International students from non-English speaking countries must demonstrate English language proficiency to be admitted to the University of Arizona Graduate College.
 Language proficiency exams must have been taken within the past two years to be valid.
-International applicants who have completed a master’s degree at an institution in an English-speaking country within the past two years do not need to re-take the exam.
-If your exam scores or your degree from an English-language institution are more than two years old, you will need to re-take the exam.
+International applicants who have completed a master’s degree at an institution in an English-speaking country do not need to re-take the exam.
 More information on English proficiency requirements may be found here.

 4) What is the institution code to submit my GRE and TOEFL scores?
 What is SLAT's department code?